Engine and Performance

 Timing issues are less common but more serious.
 The timing chain or belt synchronizes the crankshaft and camshaft — if it stretches or jumps a tooth, valve timing shifts out of spec.
 The engine may still run, but power drops noticeably and damage accelerates.
 A faulty crankshaft or camshaft position sensor produces similar symptoms by sending the ECU incorrect timing data, even when the mechanical components are fine.

-We connect to the OBD-II port and pull live data alongside any stored codes.
-Freeze frame data tells us what conditions were present when the fault triggered.
+We pull live data alongside any stored codes and use freeze frame data to see what conditions were present when the fault triggered.
 From there we test fuel pressure at idle and under load, perform a cylinder balance test to isolate weak cylinders, and use a lab scope to evaluate ignition coil output waveforms.
-Compression testing and leak-down testing confirm whether the issue is mechanical — worn rings, leaking valves — or system-level.
+Problems that only show up under acceleration or hill load usually need more than an idle-only scan.

 Frequently Asked Questions